 How we work

 We assess the risks of industrial chemicals to human health and the environment by scientifically interpreting information about chemicals provided by industry (or obtained from other sources) in the context of the intended use of the chemical.
-You can read the principles covering how and why we assess risk.
+Read the principles covering how and why we assess risk.

 The full cost of administering AICIS is recovered through fees and charges paid by importers and manufacturers (introducers) of industrial chemicals.

-The Executive Director is assisted by staff in the Office of Chemical Safety in the Australian Government Department of Health and Aged Care, who administer the scheme and undertake the human health risk assessments.
-Staff in the Department of Climate Change, Energy, the Environment and Water undertake the environmental risk assessments under AICIS.
+The Executive Director is assisted by staff in the Australian Government Department of Health and Aged Care.
+Environmental risk assessments are done by staff in the Department of Climate Change, Energy, the Environment and Water under AICIS.